Skip to main content

 Before you hit sign, from the Safe{Wallet} interface, get the following and verify that this is what you expect:

-• to - set to the recipient for Ether transfers, the ERC20 token contract for token transfers, or the smart contract to interact with for contract interactions.
+• To - set to the recipient for Ether transfers, the ERC20 token contract for token transfers, or the smart contract to interact with for contract interactions.

-• value - usually 0 for contract interactions and > 0 for Ether transfers.
+• Value - usually 0 for contract interactions and > 0 for Ether transfers.

-• data (“Raw data”) - Checking this requires technical understanding.
+• Data (“Raw data”) - Checking this requires technical understanding.
 Refer to this guide for details.

-• nonce - index of the next transaction you want to execute
+• Nonce - index of the next transaction you want to execute

 Now you hit “sign” which sends the transaction data to your wallet such as Rabby, Metamask, or the wallet you connected via WalletConnect.